Ladanividhi/FixItNow-AT_Project/README.md

 - **`MONGO_URI`** (Optional): MongoDB connection string.
 Defaults to `mongodb://localhost:27017/fixitnow` if not provided
 - **`JWT_SECRET`** (Optional): Secret key for JWT token generation.
 Defaults to `supersecret` if not set (⚠️ **Change this in production!**)
 - **SMTP Variables** (Optional): If not provided, the server will use Ethereal (test-only) email service for local development

-> 💡 **Tip**: For Gmail, you'll need to generate an [App Password](https://support.google.com/accounts/answer/185833) instead of using your regular password.

 ### Example `.env` File